 - Anticipate what is coming and let your peripheral vision and instincts deal with where the car is now.
-In racing we look one, two, or even three corners ahead and trust our instincts, experience, and training to handle where we are at the moment.
+In racing, we look one, two, or even three corners ahead and trust our instincts, experience, and training to handle where we are at the moment.
 If you spend a lot of time in the office studying your spreadsheets, reports, etc. instead of going out and talking to your customers, attending every networking event pertinent to your industry, and meeting people with the same fervor as if you were looking for a job, then the unexpected will blind-sight you.

 - Small changes can make a big difference.
 Skilled drivers make small adjustments all the time.
 For example, they tweak tire pressure in small increments until they get exactly what they want.
 Focus on the impact that little details will have on the large picture.
 Those who make drastic changes usually end up with horrid performance, spinning out, or damaging their rides.
-Especially in the startup world, it is better to fail small and often, because you learn, improve, and live to try again another day.
+Especially in the startup world, it is better to fail small and often because you learn, improve, and live to try another day.

 - Smooth drivers win over crazy drivers.
 Fluid measured motions make the physics work for you.
 In the business world, the best of the best let their business dynamics work for them.
 It is easier to innovate when you are not battling the world.
 Trying to turn the market in a drastically different direction does not work.

 - The best drivers always look for feedback and opportunities to learn.
-I have seen the most gifted drivers ask for other good drivers to hop in their car and give them some feedback or tips.
-Learning and improvement never stops!
+I have seen the most gifted drivers ask other good drivers to hop in their car and give them some feedback or tips.
+Learning and improvement never stop!
 Those who invest heavily in learning are the ones who get the trophies.